CrunchyData/postgres-operator/docs/content/tutorial/administrative-tasks.md

 There are times when you might need to manually restart PostgreSQL.
 This can be done by adding or updating a custom annotation to the cluster's `spec.metadata.annotations` section.
 PGO will notice the change and perform a [rolling restart]({{< relref "/architecture/high-availability.md" >}}#rolling-update).

-For example, if you have a cluster named `hippo` in the namespace `postgres-operator`, all you need to do is patch the hippo postgrescluster with the following:
+For example, if you have a cluster named `hippo` in the namespace `postgres-operator`, all you need to do is patch the hippo PostgresCluster with the following:

 ```shell
 kubectl patch postgrescluster/hippo -n postgres-operator --type merge \